BryceRussell/astro-json-element/README.md

 **Type**: `string | Array | Object | Set`

-Uses the [class:list](https://docs.astro.build/en/reference/directives-reference/#classlist) directive to set the class of your element
+Works like the [class:list](https://docs.astro.build/en/reference/directives-reference/#classlist) directive for setting the class of your element

 ### `defaults`